gm-mani/spring-security-showcase/README.md

 ---

-## 📚 Concepts Demonstrated

-* SecurityFilterChain
-* UserDetails & UserDetailsService
-* AuthenticationManager
-* AuthenticationProvider
-* DaoAuthenticationProvider
-* PasswordEncoder & BCrypt
-* JWT Authentication
-* SecurityContextHolder
-* Stateless Security
-* Role-Based Authorization

----

 ## 🎯 Purpose

-This project serves as a practical reference for learning and demonstrating Spring Security concepts commonly discussed in backend and full-stack interviews while following patterns used in real-world applications.
+This project serves as a practical reference for learning and demonstrating Spring Security concepts commonly discussed in backend and full-stack interviews.

+The implementation focuses on understanding how Spring Security works internally, including authentication, authorization, JWT processing, security filters, role and permission evaluation, and ownership-based access control patterns commonly used in enterprise applications.